sanity-io/sanity-plugin-transifex/README.md

 # Sanity + Transifex = 🌍

+This is the Studio V2 version of the Transifex plugin.

 This plugin provides an in-studio integration with [Transifex](https://transifex.com).
 It allows your editors to send any document to Transifex with the click of a button, monitor ongoing translations, and import partial or complete translations back into the studio.